-Step 3: Connect your batteries to your solar charge controller then your solar charge controller to your solar panel.
+Step 3: Connect your batteries to your solar charge controller and solar panel

 After connecting all your batteries, get your solar charger and connect it to your batteries.
 Make sure that it is the DC output of your solar charge controller that you have connected.
 Since you have more than one battery in your battery bank, make a positive connection on one end and a negative at the opposite for balance charging.

 After that, connect your solar panels to the DC input of your solar charger.

 Step 4: Connecting your battery, inverter and circuit breaker